lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 ### A Mechanical Example

 Let's work a mechanical example with simulated data that assures a statistically significant outcome.
-Credit to this example is from the PAULOTOFFANIN website [@toffanin_multiple-mediator_2017].
+Credit to this example is from the Paulo Toffanin website [@toffanin_multiple-mediator_2017].

 We can bake our own data by updating the script we used in simple mediation to add a second mediator.